nnirror/wax/README.md

 ## toggle
 Outputs a 0 when the button is `off` and outputs a 1 when the button is `on`.
 Click the button to switch states.

+## touchpad
+Outputs two floats between 0 and 1, corresponding to the selected x/y position in a 2D touchpad.

 ## triangle
 Generates a triangle wave between -1 and 1, oscillating at `frequency` and with configurable `pulsewidth`.
 The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.